Resources

 Countries of Central Asia – rapid backsliding of democracy | ECOM, 2024

 The purpose of this report is to analyze the current situation in the countries of Central Asia.
 Despite some global progress in human rights, Central Asia remains a region where there are no mechanisms at the legislative level to protect the human rights of the LGBT community in countries.
 In 2023-2024, countries in the region have seen a consistent deterioration in the human rights situation, repression of human rights defenders, and a significant democratic backsliding.
-In Kazakhstan, Kyrgyzstan, Turkmenistan, Tajikistan, and Uzbekistan, where the political situation is characterized by authoritarianism and traditionalism, this backsliding
+In Kazakhstan, Kyrgyzstan, Turkmenistan, Tajikistan, and Uzbekistan, where the political situation is characterized by authoritarianism and traditionalism, this backsliding has an extremely negative impact on LGBT people.

 CHECK Magazine, Issue No 5 | EHRA, 2025